frePPLe/frepple/doc/user-guide/model-reference/locations.rst

 ============ ================= ===========================================================
 Field        Type              Description
 ============ ================= ===========================================================
-name         non-empty string  | Name of the location.
+name         non-empty string  | Unique name of the location.
                                | This is the key field and a required attribute.
 description  string            Free format description. category     string            Free format category.